facebook pixel Skip to Main Content

 Structural controls on gold mineralization -

 Epithermal and mesothermal mineral deposits involve fracture systems that facilitate fluid circulation and metal deposition.
-My students and I have studied several gold deposits to characterize joint and fault geometries in relation to patterns of alteration and mineralization.
+My students and I studied several gold deposits to characterize joint and fault geometries in relation to patterns of alteration and mineralization.
 Examples include an Eocene diatreme system in central Wyoming, fractured folds in Nome Alaska, a metamorphic core complex in northeastern Washington, and a tilted fault block in northeastern Nevada.
-Completing these studies requires high-resolution geologic and alteration mapping combined with high-resolution structural analyses.
+Completing these studies required high-resolution geologic and alteration mapping combined with high-resolution structural analyses.

 Structural evolution of the Eastern Snake River Plain -

-This is a late Cenozoic bimodal magmatic province that may mark passage over a continental hot spot.
+This is a late Cenozoic bimodal magmatic province that records passage over a continental hot spot.
 I'm interested in extension of the province by dike injection, in the crustal plumbing of magma, and subsidence of the province through time.
 Several theses addressed the subsidence history by studying the shoulders of the structural depression.
 Another thesis focused on the geometry and kinematics of dike injection on the ESRP.
-Some geologic mapping, a lot of regional structural analysis, and simple flexural modeling are involved in these studies.
+Some geologic mapping, a lot of regional structural analysis, and simple flexural modeling were involved in these studies.

 Structural evolution of the northeastern Basin and Range Province -

 The style and geometry of the Basin and Range in Idaho is similar to that elsewhere in the western US, but the timing is apparently quite closely tied to magmatism on the adjacent ESRP.
-Over the years we have worked to quantify the amount of extension throughout Idaho and especially to document the specific age of extension in each basin.
-Our goal is to determine the space-time pattern of extension, relate extension to nearby tectonism, and ultimately figure out what causes extension to occur.
-These type of studies involve geologic mapping, study of basin fill, and radiometric dating of volcanic rocks.
+Over the years we worked to quantify the amount of extension throughout Idaho and especially to document the specific age of extension in each basin.
+Our goal was to determine the space-time pattern of extension, relate extension to nearby tectonism, and ultimately figure out what causes extension to occur.
+These type of studies involved geologic mapping, study of basin fill, and radiometric dating of volcanic rocks.

 Structural evolution of the Cordilleran fold-thrust belt -